InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-3.md

 ### Requirements

-To follow the instructions in this section you should have a the following:
+To follow the instructions in this section you should have:

 - A docker account
 - A familiarity with the command line